 Every summer millions of families head to the mountains to spend time camping and relaxing with their families.
 A big part of getting ready to go camping is deciding what foods to bring along.
-Hot dogs and s’mores are popular options, but here are some fun new recipes that your whole family will enjoy.
+Hot dogs and s’mores are popular options, but here are some fun new camping recipes for kids that your whole family will enjoy.

 If your family enjoys tacos, then they will really enjoy the camping version of this favorite recipe.